 The recommendations include measures like better transportation options, increased police patrols, the establishment of awareness and prevention programs among at-risk women and their families, a wide-ranging media campaign and emergency readiness plans.

-Yet the violence against women, all across Canada, continues.
+Yet the violence against Indigenous women, all across Canada, continues.
+According to the Canadian Femicide Observatory for Justice and Accountability:

-"It's just so common.
-Even just this year, we've had three former clients go missing, you know?" says Elsie Wiebe, the Calls to Justice Coordinator with CSFS's Highway of Tears Initiative.
-"Just how common it is for someone to go missing and be found dead, or not be found at all.
+"It's far too common.
+Even just this year alone, we've had three former clients go missing, you know?" says Elsie Wiebe, the Calls to Justice Coordinator with CSFS's Highway of Tears Initiative.
+"Just how common it is for Indigenous women to go missing and be found dead, or not be found at all.
 It has a devastating impact."

 What still needs addressing, Wiebe and many other Indigenous peoples advocates say, are the underlying conditions that lead to the violence.
 A 2019 report from the National Inquiry into Missing and Murdered Indigenous Women and Girls put it this way:

 Project E-PANA has been the highest-profile police investigation involving missing and murdered Indigenous women and girls, yet it touches on only a tiny fraction of the problem.
-Reliable statistics are difficult to come by, but more than 2,000 Indigenous women and girls in Canada have gone missing or been murdered in the past three decades.
+Reliable statistics are difficult to come by, but more than 2,000 Indigenous women and girls in Canada have been reported to have gone missing or been murdered in the past three decades.

 Today Along the Highway of Tears

-These days, billboards dot the shoulders of the Highway of Tears, warning against hitchhiking, even as the practice remains, to many poor Indigenous people, a primary and necessary means of travel.
+These days, billboards dot the shoulders of the Highway of Tears, warning against hitchhiking, even as the practice remains, to many underserviced Indigenous communities, a primary and necessary means of travel.
 Clary and other law enforcement authorities continue to talk to the media and work the Highway of Tears cases, hoping that someone, somewhere saw something or heard something and will come forward.

 CSFS has recently been awarded new funding in its efforts to support families of currently missing women and girls and others affected by violence against women.
 May 5, 2022, will again be a national day of awareness for Missing or Murdered Indigenous Women and Girls (MMIWG) in Canada.